fieldtrip/website/workshop/hangzhou2026/analysis.md

     material dull
     light

-We assign a head-based coordinate system to the scan, using the fiducial method in which we click on the nasion, LPA and RPA in the displayed scan.
+We assign an initial coarse head-based coordinate system to the 3D scan, using the fiducial method in which we click on the nasion, LPA and RPA in the displayed scan.

     cfg          = [];
     cfg.method   = 'fiducial';